 Day 1: Australia – – Beijing

-Today, depart Australia to begin your Classic China holiday (please note, some flights will depart 1 day earlier).
-On arrival into Beijing, you will be met at the arrivals hall of Beijing International Airport and transferred to your hotel where the rest of the evening is at leisure to relax after your flight.
+Depart Australia and head for China to begin your holiday.
+You will be met by in the arrivals hall upon reaching Beijing Capital International Airport (PEK) and transferred to the hotel.
+The rest of the evening is at your leisure.

 Day 2: Beijing (B,L,D)